JOLIE LONDON-GLICKMAN

 playwright / educator / organizer

-Jolie London-Glickman is an actress-turned-playwright originally from New York.
-A graduate of Temple University with an MFA in Playwriting and NYU/Tisch with a BFA in Acting, Jolie writes what she knows, or what she's still trying to understand: about womanhood and queerness, Jews in diaspora and whiteness, objectification and intimacy, and illness and addiction.
+Jolie London-Glickman is an Philadelphia-based actress-turned-playwright originally from New York.
+A graduate of Temple University with an MFA in Playwriting and of NYU/Tisch with a BFA in Acting, Jolie writes what she knows — or what she's still trying to understand: about womanhood and queerness, Jews in diaspora and whiteness, objectification and intimacy, and illness and addiction.
 Marked by aggressively lived-in dialogue (and yes, often in a living room), her work explores the possibilities of individual choice as dictated by our current conditions, and seeks to expose the invisible ideology of “common sense.”
 Her debut play, GIRLS WILL BE GIRLS, premiered at The New York International Fringe Festival to sold-out audiences and earned the FringeFave award.

-In a past life, PAPER Magazine named her one of the “Amazing Women to Follow on the Internet,” and Mashable featured her in “40 Times Ladies Ruled the World.”
+In a past life, PAPER Magazine named Jolie one of the “Amazing Women to Follow on the Internet,” and Mashable featured her in “40 Times Ladies Ruled the World.”
 People Magazine, The Today Show, MTV, Cosmopolitan, BuzzFeed, Women’s Health, and the BBC, among others, have also covered Jolie's social impact.
+Oh, and she was the voice of the pretzel Goldfish.